 A poll out from ABC News and The Washington Post on Monday, shows President Obama with a slight edge over GOP nominee Mitt Romney.
 As the candidates head into Tuesday night's debate, host Michel Martin gets the latest on election news from Republican strategist Ron Christie and Corey Ealons, a former Obama White House advisor.

 Oakland-based chef and activist Bryant Terry released his latest cookbook The Inspired Vegan earlier this year.
 In the book, he creates soulful playlists for each of his elaborate vegan menus.
 For Tell Me More's occasional series, "In Your Ear," Terry talks about the music that inspires him — in and out of the kitchen.

-I'm Michel Martin, and this is TELL ME MORE, from NPR News.
-Now it's time for our weekly visit to the Barber Shop, where the guys talk about what's in the news and what's on their minds.
+I'm Celeste Headlee and this is TELL ME MORE from NPR News.
+Michel Martin is away.
+And it's time for our weekly visit to the BarberShop, where the guys talk about what's in the news and what's on their minds.